LMNoire/LMNoire/README.md

 - 👀 I’m interested in new technologies in every domains and I really enjoy the logic behind web development.
 But I also like nature, sport and seeing my friends outside

-- 🌱 I’m currently learning DWWM Web development and mobile, including for now : HTML, CSS, PHP / Algorithms, arrays, create and call functions in PHP using MVC pattern / Tools : Visual Studio Code and Github / Next is Javascript, Data base, React, Symfony.. / Should end in July 2024
+- 🌱 I’m currently learning DWWM Web development and mobile, full stack, including for now : HTML, CSS, PHP / Algorithms, arrays, create and call functions in PHP using MVC pattern / Tools : Visual Studio Code and Github / Next is Javascript, Data base, React, Symfony.. / Should end in July 2024

 - 💞️ I’m looking to collaborate on beginners projects (HTML, CSS, PHP).
 I'm also looking for a one or two months stage starting May 2024 for my Web Development formation !